CanalTP/stomp-the-rabbit/README.md

 `stomptherabbit` needs some connection configuration for the websocket and Rabbitmq.

-You can load the configuration from environment variables or yaml file.\
+You can load the configuration from environment variables or a yaml file.\
 Global installation only supports environment files.

 If you compile from source just create `config.yml` in the root directory, copy the content of [config.yml.example](./config.yml.example) and change the variables.